CostRagno/geopolygon/README.md

 bounaries.
 The library have been used in our recent paper (Zola et al., 2019) for Twitter users geolocation to create a synthetic dataset starting from a frequency distribution of cities over the Globe surface.

 # The geopolygon Package
 The ``geopolygon`` Python package provides two kind of services.
+It retrieves a set of points that enclose a geographical area and compute the polygon that encompasses that set of points.

-It retrieves the polygon of a geographical area from [OpenStreetMap (OPS)](https://www.openstreetmap.org/) and corrects the building sequence of the OPS polygons.
-To retrieve the polygons OPS polygons ``geopolygon`` needs two informations from OPS: the OPS element and the OPS ID.
+``geopolygon`` retrieves the set of point from [OpenStreetMap (OPS)](https://www.openstreetmap.org/).
+To do that, it needs two informations from OPS: the OPS element and the OPS ID.

 The OPS element identifies a geographical OPS object.
 It exists three OPS elements: